UnitConversion/unitConversion/documents/general/latmodref.rst

         name:        name of a model to be retrieved
         id:          id of a model to be retrieved

     Client can search and retrieve a model by either a name of a model, or its internal id.
-When an ID is given, it retrieves exact that model which has given ID number.
+When an id is given, it retrieves that exact model which has the given id.

-    :NOTE: if both ID and name are given, it tries to match both.
-It sometime is useful.
+    :NOTE: If both ID and name are given, it tries to match both.
+This is sometimes useful.

     **Result data structure**: ::

         {'model name':                    # model name
-                {'id': ,                  # model id number
+                {'id': ,                  # model id
-                 'latticeId': ,           # id of the lattice which given model belongs to 'description': ,         # description of this model 'creator': ,             # name who create this model first time 'originalDate': ,        # date when this model was created 'updated': ,             # name who modified last time 'lastModified': ,        # the date this model was modified last time 'tunex': ,               # horizontal tune
+                 'latticeId': ,           # id of the lattice to which the given model belongs 'description': ,         # description of this model 'creator': ,             # who first created this model 'originalDate': ,        # when this model was first created 'updated': ,             # who last modified this model 'lastModified': ,        # when this model was last modified 'tunex': ,               # horizontal tune
                  'tuney': ,               # vertical tune
                  'alphac': ,              # momentum compaction
                  'chromX0': ,             # linear horizontal chromaticity
                  'chromX1': ,             # non-linear horizontal chromaticity
                  'chromX2': ,             # high order non-linear horizontal chromaticity
                  'chromY0': ,             # linear vertical chromaticity
                  'chromY1': ,             # non-linear vertical chromaticity
                  'chromY2': ,             # high order non-linear vertical chromaticity
                  'finalEnergy': ,         # the final beam energy in GeV 'simulationCode': ,      # name of simulation code,
                                           # Elegant and Tracy for example